fmena2077/Recommender-Systems/README.md

 * main_script.py: Example script of how to create a scikit-surprise dataset object, choose different algorithms and train them, compare performance metrics, and generate predictions

+Files for Tensorflow Retrieval model:

+* recsys_retrieval.py: Class that includes all the relevant methods to create a retrieval model

+* main_script_retrieval.py: Example script of how to read from csv and create a tf.data object, create a retrieval model using tensorflow-recommenders, and recommend items